Dispersal density estimation across scales: Introduction

 \subsubsection{Example 2: Poisson random convolution in functional genomics}

-This is actually the application that originated our approach, following informal discussions with our colleague Marie Doumic, that are formulated in \citet{jiangEtAl2015}.
+This is actually the application that stimulated our approach, following informal discussions with our colleague Marie Doumic that are formulated in \citet{jiangEtAl2015}.
+See also the recent work by \citet{bonnet2022uniform}.
 The objective is to propose a model of distance interaction between motifs (or occurences of transcription regulatory elements) along DNA sequences.
 Related literature using point processes alternatives is developed for instance in \citet{gusto2005fado, carstensen2010multivariate}.

 Dispersal inference proposes an alternative approach compatible with \citet{jiangEtAl2015}, at least at a conceptual level: along the DNA sequence, transcription binding sites are observed according to a Poisson rate $\lambda$ and serve as a parent generation model.
 Conditional to their parent location, transcription start sites (TSS) along the sequence are drawn via a random distribution $f$ that we wish to infer, the dispersal distribution.
 Depending on the dispersal scale $\sigma$, we are back to our original problem and we obtain a continuous nonparametric alternative to the model described in \citet{jiangEtAl2015}.